 Benzylpenicillin, commonly known as penicillin G, is the gold standard penicillin.

-Penicillin G is typically given by a parenteral route of administration (not orally) because it is unstable in the hydrochloric acid of the stomach.
-Because the drug is given parenterally, higher tissue concentrations of penicillin G can be achieved than is possible with phenoxymethylpenicillin.
+Penicillin G is typically given by a parenteral route of administration (not orally) Because it is unstable in the hydrochloric acid of the stomach.

+Since the drug is given parenterally, higher tissue concentrations of penicillin G can be achieved than is possible with phenoxymethylpenicillin.

 These higher concentrations translate to increased antibacterial activity.

 Phenoxymethylpenicillin, commonly known as penicillin V, is the orally active form of penicillin.

-It is less active than benzylpenicillin, however, and is appropriate only in conditions where high tissue concentrations are not required.
+A It is less active than benzylpenicillin,

+A and is appropriate only in conditions where high tissue concentrations are not required.

 Procaine benzylpenicillin (rINN), also known as procaine penicillin, is a form of penicillin which is a combination of benzylpenicillin and the local anaesthetic agent procaine.

-Following deep intramuscular injection, it is slowly absorbed into the circulation and hydrolysed to benzylpenicillin - thus it is used where prolonged low concentrations of benzylpenicillin are required.
+Following deep intramuscular injection, it is slowly absorbed into the circulation and hydrolysed to benzylpenicillin -

+Let thus it is used where prolonged low concentrations of benzylpenicillin are required.

 This combination is aimed at reducing the pain and discomfort associated with a large intramuscular injection of penicillin.

-It is widely used in veterinary settings.
+Let is widely used in veterinary settings.

 Benzathine benzylpenicillin (rINN) is a form of penicillin also known as benzathine penicillin.

-It is slowly absorbed into the circulation, after intramuscular injection, and hydrolysed to benzylpenicillin in vivo.
-It is the drug-of-choice when prolonged low concentrations of benzylpenicillin are required and appropriate, allowing prolonged antibiotic action over 2-4 weeks after a single IM dose.
-It is marketed by Wyeth under the trade name Bicillin L-A.
+▲ It is slowly absorbed into the circulation, after intramuscular injection, and hydrolysed to benzylpenicillin in vivo.

--Safety test and human trials
+Let is the drug-of-choice when prolonged low concentrations of benzylpenicillin are required and appropriate, est and human

+▲ allowing prolonged antibiotic action over 2-4 weeks after a single IM dose.

 Penicillin can cause allergy independent of the used dose.
 Therefore, patients should receive a test before use.

 In 1930 Cecil George Paine, a pathologist at the Royal Infirmary in Sheffield, attempted to use penicillin to treat sycosis barbae but was unsuccessful, probably because the drug did not penetrate the skin deeply enough.

 Moving on to ophthalmia neonatorum, he achieved the first recorded cure with penicillin, on November 25, 1930.
 He then cured four additional patients of eye infections, failing to cure a fifth.

 In 1939, Australian scientist Howard Florey and a team of researchers made significant progress in showing the bactericidal action of penicillin.

 Their attempts to treat humans failed due to insufficient volumes of penicillin, but they proved it harmless and effective on mice.
-And in WWII, penicillin is widely used to help injured soldier.
-On March 14, 1942 the first patient was treated for streptococcal septicemia with U.S.-made penicillin produced by Merck & Co.

--Approval for marketing
+Annoval for martieting

 When the drug has passed all the phases of the clinical research, the pharmaceutical company of penicillin needs to make a formal application to the regulatory authority for approving the use of the drug in the market.

 The application must include results and analyses from the tests of the drug on both animals and humans, as well as a description of how the drug was manufactured.
-The application must provide sufficient information for the regulatory authority to make several critical decisions, including whether the drug is safe and effective and whether its benefits outwigh its risks, whether the drug's labelling information is appropriate, and whether the manufacturing methods used to make the drug are adequate for ensuring purity and integrity of the drug.
+The appliction must provide sufficient information for the regulatory authority to make several critical decisions, including whether the drug is safe and effective and whether its benefits outwigh its risks, whether the drug' s labelling information is appropriate, and whether the manufacturing methods used to make the and whether the manufacturing methods used to make the drug are adequate for ensuring purity and integrity of the drug.